-According to the 2018 homeless point-in-time count, 111,122 homeless people (20 percent) had a severe mental illness.
+According to the 2018 homeless point-in-time count, 111,122 homeless people (20 percent) had a severe mental illness and 86,647 homeless people (16 percent) suffered from chronic substance abuse.

 In 2021, former President Joe Biden launched the Emergency Housing Vouchers program (EVH) as part of the American Rescue Plan Act to assist Americans experiencing domestic violence, homelessness, and human trafficking.

-In California in 2021, researchers estimated that parking requirements increase the cost of building affordable housing by up to $36,000 per unit, and up to $75,000 per unit in cities like Los Angeles and San Francisco.
+In California, in 2021, researchers estimated that parking requirements increase the cost of building affordable housing by up to $36,000 per unit, and up to $75,000 per unit in cities like Los Angeles and San Francisco.

 According to a 2022 study, LIHTC projects in the United States increase land value in surrounding neighborhoods.